 Financial Year ended 31 December 2019

 Inter Terminals’ tax strategy applies to Inter Pipeline Europe Limited, a UK registered company, and all its subsidiaries in the United Kingdom, Ireland, Germany, Denmark Sweden and the Netherlands.

 Inter Terminals comprises the bulk liquid storage business segment of the Inter Pipeline Group, which is headed by Inter Pipeline Ltd., a Canadian registered company.

 Governance and tax risk management

 Inter Terminals’ tax affairs are managed and reviewed by appropriately qualified in-house tax and Customs assurance professionals based in the UK.
-Support on routine compliance matters is also provided by finance professionals, and where applicable, external advisors, in Ireland, Germany, Denmark and Sweden, where the activities in those locations are insufficient to warrant a full time in-house tax resource.
+Support on routine compliance matters is also provided by finance professionals, and where applicable, external advisors, in Ireland, Germany, Netherlands, Denmark and Sweden, where the activities in those locations are insufficient to warrant a full time in-house tax resource.